 One of FITs core values as expressed in its mission is a commitment to sustainability (see Standard I.1); this is an ethical imperative in response to global climate change and the relevance of sustainability to the industries that FIT's programs serve.
 The college prioritizes sustainable practices both by making energy-efficient improvements to college facilities and functions and by incorporating sustainability into the curriculum.
 The college's sustainability website includes opportunities for students, faculty, and staff to get involved; a sustainable design research guide; an ecological footprint calculator; a list of sustainability-focused courses; and information on sustainability efforts in the college's operations.
-The FIT President's Sustainability Council, the Faculty Senate Committee on Sustainability, and the Ethics and Sustainability student club work together to engage the community through the annual Sustainability Awareness Week and the annual Sustainable Business and Design Conference, along with many other events and activities.
+The FIT President's Sustainability Student club work together to engage the community through the annual Sustainability Awareness Week and the annual Sustainable Business and Design Conference, along with many other events and activities.